Who can use this feature?

 Reduce the likelihood of breaches and maintain a secure workspace.

-Figure 1 displays the Security Hub page, highlighting the total number of accounts and the number of orphan accounts within the workspace.
+Figure 1 displays the Security Hub page, which contains a dashboard with the total number of accounts and the number of orphaned accounts within the workspace.

 Figure 1.
-Security Hub view in the Cerby web app dashboard
+Security Hub page in the Cerby web app dashboard

-The Security Hub view centralizes the following elements and information:
+The Security Hub page centralizes the following elements and information:

-The time when the Security Hub view was last updated is displayed in the top-right corner.
+The time when the Security Hub page was last updated is displayed in the top-right corner.

 The Refresh button enables you to update the view with the latest information.